-It’s all very well insulating and draft proofing your home to keep warm, but if you’re property isn’t properly ventilated you can end up with serious damp and mould problems.
+It’s all very well insulating and draft proofing your home to keep warm, but if you’re property isn’t properly ventilated you can end up with serious damp and mold problems.
 Modern, airtight properties tend to have poor air quality because of this, especially if they contain lots of manmade materials and electrical equipment.
 Follow these tips to improve the air quality in your home.

 Ventilate Your Home